StackVista/stackstate-docs/stackpacks/integrations/kubernetes.md

     helm repo add stackstate https://helm.stackstate.io
     helm repo update
     ```
-2. Deploy the StackState Agent, Cluster Agent and kube-state-metrics with the helm install command below.
-The following variables should be provided:
+2. Deploy the StackState Agent, Cluster Agent and kube-state-metrics with the helm install command provided in the StackState UI after you have installed the StackPack.

-    * `stackstate.apiKey`
-    * `stackstate.cluster.name`
-    * `stackstate.url`
+{% hint style="info" %}
+**stackstate.cluster.authToken**

-    * It is also recommended to provide a `stackstate.cluster.authToken`.
-This is an optional variable, however, if one is not provided a new, random value will be generated each time a helm upgrade is performed.
+In addition to the variables included in the provided helm command, it is also recommended to provide a `stackstate.cluster.authToken`.
+This is an optional variable, however, if not provided a new, random value will be generated each time a helm upgrade is performed.
 This could leave some pods in the cluster with an incorrect configuration.

+For example:

 ```
 helm install \
+--namespace monitoring \
 --set-string 'stackstate.apiKey'='<your-api-key>' \
 --set-string 'stackstate.cluster.name'='<your-cluster-name>' \
 --set-string 'stackstate.cluster.authToken'='<your-cluster-token>' \
 --set-string 'stackstate.url'='<your-stackstate-url>' \
 stackstate/cluster-agent
 ```

+{% endhint %}

 Full details of the available values can be found in the [Cluster Agent Helm Chart documentation \(github.com\)](https://github.com/StackVista/helm-charts/tree/master/stable/cluster-agent).